ramyaraj7787/proposal-ai/README.md

 # AI-Driven Proposal Development Tool

-This solution is designed for the case study exactly as a Senior AI Consultant would position it: not as a one-off demo, but as a production-ready accelerator that helps consulting teams draft stronger proposals faster, with governance, explainability, and reusable assets built in.
+This solution is designed as an accelerator that helps consulting teams transform an uploaded RFP into a consultant-reviewable proposal deck by combining:

+- RFP parsing
+- Retrieval-Augmented Generation
+- FAISS-based enterprise knowledge search
+- LangGraph-based workflow orchestration
+- Ollama-hosted local language models
+- Output Evaluation and Human Feedback Loop
+- PowerPoint deck generation

 ## Why this solution stands out